anirudh-os/Notes/Rust-Lang/cargo.md

 # Cargo

 Cargo is the native package manager for rust.
-It is used to create, build and manage projets and their dependencies.
+It is used to create, build and manage projects and their dependencies.

 ## Creating packages with Cargo